Gordon Burness

-John Gordon Burness (October 2, 1906 – June 20, 1989) was a soccer wing forward who earned a cap with both the Canadian and U.S. national teams.
+John Gordon Burness (2 October 1906 – 20 June 1989) was a soccer wing forward who earned a cap with both the Canadian and U.S. national teams.
 He began his career in Scotland before moving to Canada and then the United States, where he spent six seasons in the American Soccer League.

 Club career

 Born in Montrose, Burness began playing with local junior side Brechin Victoria, then Forfar Athletic in the Scottish Football League in summer 1923.
 At the end of the same year, he transferred to Brechin City.
 He then left Scotland for Canada where he played for Toronto Scottish.

 In 1925, he signed with the Brooklyn Wanderers of the American Soccer League.
-After two seasons, he transferred to the Boston Wonder Workers, winning the 1927–28 league title with them.
+After two seasons, he transferred to the Boston Soccer Club, winning the 1927–28 league title with them.